 - Keep the door open for conversation.
 Don’t beat them over the head with doctrine or Bible verses.
 Be understanding.
 Let them know that you are very concerned but that you still love them.
 Acknowledge that it took courage for them to tell you what has happened.
 Remember that they are still your son or daughter, and nothing will separate your love for them.

-- Acknowledge to your son or daughter that “Yes, there are some disturbing and strange things in the Bible”.
+- Acknowledge to your son or daughter that “Yes, there are some disturbing and/or strange things in the Bible”.
 Doing so will validate your child and keep the conversation going.
 You don’t have to agree with their conclusion.
 But acknowledging their journey means you have some understanding.
 Religion can be a very divisive thing.
 Don’t let it tear your family apart like it did mine.

 - You might have a book that you ask them to read.
 Your pastor might recommend one.
 That’s fine.
 But be willing to reciprocate.
 Your son or daughter will probably have a book that they’ll ask you to read.
 Your willingness to read something that they recommend will go a long way toward mutual understanding.

 As a parent, it can be a traumatic thing to have your son or daughter abandon their faith.
 It put me on a 7 year journey which became the reason I started this blog.
+I am happy to say that I am closer to my son today than when this crisis started.

 I want to conclude with a letter.
 My oldest son shared the following with me in 2013.
 It was written by a sympathetic friend to a mother who was heart-broken over her son’s loss of faith.
 It’s a thoughtful piece that’s truly worth the read.